meta-llama/llama-stack/docs/getting_started.md

 This guides allows you to quickly get started with building and running a Llama Stack server in < 5 minutes!

-In the following steps, we'll be working with a 8B-Instruct model.
-Since we are working with a 8B model, we will name our build `8b-instruct` to help us remember the config.

 ## Quick Cheatsheet
-- Quick 3 line command to build and start a LlamaStack server using our Meta Reference implementation for all API endpoints.
+- Quick 3 line command to build and start a LlamaStack server using our Meta Reference implementation for all API endpoints with `conda` as build type.

 **`llama stack build`**
 ```